IntersectMBO/plutus/plutus-metatheory/src/Algorithmic/ReductionEC.lagda.md

 -- lemma that knocks off a more general class of imposible _<>>_∈_ -- inhabitants.

+-- HINT: pattern matching on p rather than the next arg (q) generates -- fewer cases

 bappTermLem : ∀  b {A}{az as}(M : ∅ ⊢ A)(p : az <>> (Term ∷ as) ∈ arity b)
   → BAPP b p M → ∃ λ A' → ∃ λ A'' → A ≡ A' ⇒ A''
 bappTermLem addInteger _ (start _) base = _ ,, _ ,, refl